Taiki-id31/cse15l-lab-reports/lab2.md

 }
 ```

-## Part 2
+## Part 2  Choose one of the bugs from lab 3.
-* A failure-inducing input for the buggy program, as a JUnit test and any associated code.
+* **A failure-inducing input for the buggy program, as a JUnit test and any associated code.**
 ```
   @Test
   public void testReverseInPlace() {